-Donncha Carroll, a partner in the revenue growth practice of Axiom Consulting Partners, underscored the importance of knowing the difference between the (more traditional) regression-based predictive analytics tools and machine learning-based tools.
+Donncha Carroll, partner at Lotis Blue Consulting (formerly Axiom Consulting Partners), underscored the importance of knowing the difference between the (more traditional) regression-based predictive analytics tools and machine learning-based tools.

 Regression models essentially represent or encapsulate a mathematical equation that approximates the interactions between the different variables being modeled.
 Machine learning models use and train on a combination of input and output data and use new data to predict the output.

 Experts or collaborators?
 Finally, it's important to know who will be using these tools, said Idoine.
 Traditionally, Gartner considered all data science and machine learning platforms as a single market.
 But Idoine sees a bifurcation in the data science and machine learning market driven by the needs of hardcore analytics programmers vs. citizen data scientists.
 Hardcore analytics programmers are looking for tools to augment data discovery, data preparation and model development.
 Citizen data scientists are looking for tools that provide guardrails for common business requirements and support collaborative development across teams.
-Gartner plans to officially reveal the names for these different classes of predictive analytics tools in March 2022.
-For now, it is calling them "Multi-persona" and "Expert-centric" data science and machine learning platforms.
+Gartner classifies these two types of tools as "multipersona data science and machine learning platforms" and "data science and machine learning engineering platforms."

 In alphabetical order, here are six of the most popular predictive analytics tools to consider.